 Speak with financial aid office at institutions you are applying to and to current students in the programs.

-- Determine requirements, procedures, and deadline for assistantships and work study.
+Determine requirements, procedures, and deadline for assistantships and work study.

-Several types of Assistantships may be available via application or as part of financial aid package:
+Several types of assistantships may be available via application or as part of financial aid package:

-- Teaching Assistant (TA) – present lectures, grade papers and exams, tutor students and provide other course related assistance.
+Teaching Assistant (TA) – present lectures, grade papers and exams, tutor students and provide other course related assistance.

-- Research Assistant (RA) – work with professors on their research.
+Research Assistant (RA) – work with professors on their research.

-- Administrative Fellow or Graduate Assistant – work at administrative offices such as academic advising or admissions.
+Graduate Fellow or Graduate Assistant – work at administrative offices such as academic advising or admissions.

-- Residential Assistants – work in university housing.
+Residential Assistants – work in university housing.

 All of the above positions may be limited in number and PhD candidates may have preference.

-- Departmental Fellowships/Scholarships may also be available.
+Departmental Fellowships/Scholarships may also be available.
 These awards may or may not require the student to work in return for funding, may pay a stipend, and may include tuition and health coverage.